 Fitbit says that the battery of Versa should last at least four days on a single charge but after testing it showed some amazing figures.

 It actually lasted more than four days or even five days.
 It lasted for five days when connected to the phone via Bluetooth and managed to last for six days untethered.
 In case if you need to extend it more, adjust the screen brightness to dim.
 The Ionic lasts seven days as claimed by the company but many other smartwatches don’t even come close to Versa, the Apple watch, for instance, needs charging almost daily.

 The Fitbit Versa is better than Ionic in many ways.
 It comes with an almost similar feature set and is more stylish than Ionic.
 Also, it costs significantly less and offers a wide range of activity tracking features, including swimming.
 Ease of use and great battery life are the real feather in its cap.

 However, there are some limitations that need to be fixed.
 Like a Windows Phone, it doesn’t support many apps.
 Hopefully, this will change with Fitbit’s planned updates.
 But it’s quite disappointing for some users – it doesn’t allow you to reply to the messages directly.

 Built-in GPS is also missing and you have to carry your phone when you are going out for running.

-In terms of performance and feature tracking capabilities, the Versa is undoubtedly an amazing smartwatch, but it seems right now it only targets casual users.
-It would be better for serious users to go for Ionic or may be more attractive the Apple Watch Series 3.
+In terms of performance and feature tracking capabilities, the Fitbit Versa is undoubtedly an amazing smartwatch, but it seems right now it only targets casual users.
+It would be better for serious users to go for Ionic or maybe the more attractive Apple Watch Series 3.